India’s lockdown caused untold hardship. It also inspired extraordinary generosity.

 Such laborers were hit especially hard by the shutdown, which destroyed their livelihoods and forced thousands to make perilous journeys on foot to villages hundreds of miles away.
 The government was slow to provide assistance to workers who wanted to go home: A month after the lockdown began, as frustration grew, the government allowed buses to run and organized special trains for workers.

 But dozens died in road accidents or on lengthy train journeys, often without adequate food or water.
-U.N. experts this week said they were “appalled” at the government’s disregard for its internal migrants and called the relief measures “insufficient.”
+U.N. experts said on Thursday that they were “appalled” at the government’s disregard for its internal migrants and called the relief measures “insufficient.”

 Rana and his family were among the lucky ones.
 On May 28, Rana, his wife and their three children dressed in their best clothes and arrived at Mumbai’s swanky international airport, which had reopened for limited domestic flights three days earlier.
-No one in the family had ever set foot inside an airport before.
+No one in the family had ever set foot in an airport before.

 There, along with dozens of other migrant workers, they boarded a privately funded evacuation flight to their state of Jharkhand.
 The flight that Rana boarded had been arranged by the alumni of a prestigious law school.